Valentine and Orson: Synopsis

-Early Modern Versions
+Early modern versions

 The tale is probably based on a lost French original, with Orson originally described as "sans nom" i.e. the "nameless" one.
 A 14th-century French chanson de geste, Valentin et Sansnom (i.e. Valentin and "Nameless") has not survived but was translated/adapted in medieval German as Valentin und Namelos (first half of the 15th century).